4-Day Split Dumbbell Workout Routine for Muscle Gain w/ PDF

 What is Split Workout Training?

 Split training is one of the popular workout programs for developing strength and muscle mass.
+It involves splitting up your upper and lower body workout into two sessions, ensuring you can focus on each muscle group efficiently.

 For example, if your lower body workout session is on Monday, then your upper body training session will be on Tuesday.